asma019/My-Web/src/data/blog/using_github_as_a_cms.md

 banner_alt: A photo of a forest overlooking the bright white sky in the background
 banner: https://images.unsplash.com/photo-1618401471353-b98afee0b2eb
 title_prefix: Guide
-title: Using GitHub as a CMS
+title: Using GitHub as a CMS by Mehedi
 description: Learn how to use GitHub as a CMS using server-side rendering from Next.js
 date: '2022-01-19'
 ---